alexodavies/general-gcl/README.md

 The remaining cases show equal performance to the baseline.
 Contrary to other research, pre-training with **ToP** on a dataset with the target domain excluded leads us to better performance than pre-training on a dataset from only the target domain.
 The multi-domain model at worst, matches, and on 75% of tasks, significantly outperforms single-domain (p <= 0.01).

+### Reproducing our Results

+Experimental details can be found in the ToP paper.
+Default parameters in-code match those used in our experiments, and key-word arguments (see below) can be used to change experimental setup if necessary.

+Training the ToP-All model requires this command:

+``
+python train.py --epochs 100
+``

+Having pre-trained a model, the resulting checkpoints and config files can be found under `wandb/`.
+To perform transfer, first move `checkpoint.pt` and `config.yaml` to `outputs/`, and rename `config.yaml` to `checkpoint.yaml`.

+The transfer command is then (see below for further arguments):

+``
+python transfer.py --checkpoint checkpoint.pt
+``

+The same for transfer on molecular benchmarks with features:

+``
+python features_transfer.py --checkpoint checkpoint.pt -f
+``

+and the same syntax for node classification and edge classification.

 ## Code Usage